 - Cubic zirconia is one of the finest and most popular diamond substitutes.
 However, it is less durable than a diamond and can discolor over time.

-The last two categories of simulated diamonds - cubic zirconia and lab created diamond alternatives - are of particular importance to examine.
+The last two categories of simulated diamonds - cubic zirconia and lab created diamond simulants - are of particular importance to examine.
 They are often the most commonly used substitute for diamonds and have become more popular in engagement ring trends, yet have significant differences between them.

 What is Cubic Zirconia?